 About Yin Xiuzhen

 A leading figure in contemporary Chinese art, Yin Xiuzhen has worked primarily in site-specific installation and sculpture since the early 1990s.
-Her work addresses issues on both an environmental scale and a personal one, and often employs quotidian materials, including found textiles.
-Projects 92 presents her large-scale sculpture Collective Subconscious, which is composed of a bisected minivan connected by a long tube covered in a quilt made of found garments.
+Her work addresses issues on both an environmental scale and a personal one and often employs quotidian materials, including found textiles.
+Projects 92 presents her large-scale sculpture Collective Subconscious, composed of a bisected minivan connected by a long tube covered in a quilt made of found garments.
 The public is welcomed inside this transformed conveyance, where they will find a cozy refuge complete with low stools and soft pop music—a space that invites visitors to break the silence of the hushed gallery, reinventing it as a place for conversation and discussion.